 Banking and Credit Markets: commercial bank and credit union management; commercial lending; personal lending and credit services; commercial and residential mortgage lending; leasing companies.

-Investments and Capital Markets: investment management; financial planning; wealth management; private equity investing; mergers and acquisitions; trust management; securities underwriting; pension and retirement services.
+Investments and Capital Markets: investment management; portfolio management; trust management; wealth management; private equity investing; mergers and acquisitions; and securities underwriting.

-The UW - Whitewater Undergraduate Finance Program has been accepted into the CFA Institute University Recognition Program.
-This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions then well to sit for the CFA Exams.
+The UW-Whitewater Undergraduate Finance Program has been accepted into the CFA Institute University Recognition Program.
+This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions them well to sit for the CFA Exams.

 Almost every venture in our economy, private or public, contains an aspect of financial management.
 As such, the choice of career paths open to finance professionals is limited only by their own interests, imagination, and personal goals.